smaitlx1/demonologist-cheat-sheet/README.md

 `Demonologist, the Demonologist logo, and any game related info, images, or sounds are either ® or TM, Clock Wizard Games.
 Any assets used  within this site are used with direct permission from Clock Wizard Games.`

-`The Zero-Network "Unofficial Demonologist Cheat Sheet" is not created by nor affiliated with Clock Wizard Games, its developers, or partners.
+`The "Unofficial Demonologist Cheat Sheet" is not created by nor affiliated with Demonologist, Clock Wizard Games, its developers, or partners.
 This service is created by an independent third party.`

 `This service is created as an educational tool for the Demonologist community, no copyright infringement intended.`